uva-graphics/patchtable/README.md

 License
 -------

 The code can be used for non-commercial research purposes.
-For a commerical license, contact the authors.
+For a commercial license, contact the authors.

 Citations
 ---------